A ‘Defensive Driving’ option for cyclists

 - Learn the laws that apply to you as a cyclist, reducing the likelihood of getting another ticket in the future.

-Would you like to learn about the laws that apply to you as a cyclist,
+The laws that apply to you as a cyclist, including your rights:

 From the Texas Transportation Code: